eduvpn/documentation/API_V3.md

 **NOTE**: do NOT use the same WireGuard private key for different servers, generate one *per server*.

+**NOTE**: a call to `/connect` invalidates any previously obtained VPN configuration files that belong to the authorization the VPN client obtained immediately.

 ### Response

 If the profile is an OpenVPN profile you'll get the complete OpenVPN client